 - A ‘Question-a-Day’ learning app can encourage employees to think about one achievement or success that’s happened each day.
 Why not encourage managers to share something positive about team members each week, straight to the employee’s phone!

 The power of positive feedback and recognition is clear.
-If you create a company culture where people feel empowered, appreciated, supported to learn and safe to express themselves, your business will thrive.
-On the other hand, when negative feedback becomes a regular part of a company culture it can lower employee morale, stifle creativity and reduce productivity.
+If you create a company culture where people feel empowered, appreciated, supported to learn, and safe to express themselves, your business will thrive.
+On the other hand, when negative feedback becomes a regular part of company culture it can lower employee morale, stifle creativity and reduce productivity.

 As leaders, we always have a choice about how we communicate with our teams.
 Do we choose the path of light, darkness or somewhere in between (after all, who doesn’t love a stunning sunrise?).
 I say, let’s get the balance right!